 The Colorado Department of Health and Environment (CDPHE) requires radioactive material licensees to monitor adults "... likely to receive, in one year from sources external to the body, a dose in excess of 10 percent of the applicable limits in 6 CCR 1007-1 Part 4.6.1 ..."

-This means any adult likely to receive a dose of 500 mrem, in one year, must be monitored for penetrating exposure.
-Exposure to penetrating sources of radioactive material in a biomedical research setting is not common and review of personal monitoring results confirms that an individual is unlikely to receive a dose in excess of 500 mrem in one year.
+This means any adult likely to receive a whole body dose of 500 mrem, in one year, must be monitored for penetrating exposure.
+Exposure to penetrating sources of radioactive material at CU Anschutz is not common and review of personal monitoring results confirms that an individual is unlikely to receive a dose in excess of 500 mrem in one year.
 In fact, monitoring results show occupational exposure to penetrating radiation has not exceeded 100 mrem in one year.

-The As Low As Reasonably Achievable (ALARA) program provides two dose levels (ALARA I and ALARA II) whereby the Radiation Safety Officer (RSO) must investigate potential exposures that exceed the outlined levels.
-Any individual who exceeds either an ALARA I or ALARA II level will be contacted by the RSO to investigate the reading.
+The As Low As Reasonably Achievable (ALARA) program provides two dose levels (ALARA I and ALARA II) whereby the Radiation Safety Officer (RSO) investigates potential exposures exceeding the outlined levels.

-The Radiation Safety Officer continuously reviews radioactive material use and personal monitoring results to ensure compliance with the regulatory requirements and the ALARA program.
+The RSO continuously reviews radioactive material use and personal monitoring results to ensure compliance with the regulatory requirements and the ALARA program.